marceloreis13/MRTableViewManager/README.md

 ### Manually

-Although it's not recommended, you just need to drop SwiftLinkPreview folder into Xcode project (make sure to enable "Copy items if needed" and "Create groups").
+Although it's not recommended, you just need to drop MRTableViewManager folder into Xcode project (make sure to enable "Copy items if needed" and "Create groups").

 ## Usage